ednieuw/ESP32-HC12/README.md

  The second one sends the time format for the word clock and is also available for the Nano (ATMEGA328) named *TestTwoHC12Modules_time_Nano.ino*.<br>
 <img src="Pics/IMG_6079(2).jpg" width="300">

-To update time on my [ATMEGA word clock designs](https://github.com/ednieuw/Woordklok-witte-LEDs) an Arduino Nano ESP32 is used to receive time with WiFi/NTP and send it with a HC-12 S14438 433 MHz long-range wireless serial module to the ATMEGA.
+To update time on my [ATMEGA word clock designs](https://github.com/ednieuw/Woordklok-witte-LEDs) an Arduino Nano ESP32 is used to receive time with WiFi/NTP and send a time string with a HC-12 S14438 433 MHz long-range wireless serial module to the ATMEGA.

+Old word clock sketches were not able to receive a time string.
+A word clock sketch for the ATMEGA328 chip adapted to receive the time string is in this repository: Character_Clock_V117_PA02.<br>
+Attach TXD of the HC12 to pin D6 of the ATMEGA328.

-The sketch is derived from [a larger common ESP32 communication project](https://github.com/ednieuw/ESP32Communications).
+The ESP32 Nano sketch is derived from [a larger common ESP32 communication project](https://github.com/ednieuw/ESP32Communications).

 The ESP32 communication project was stripped from my [Nano ESP32 word clock project](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock) that contains (in 2026) the complete manual and instructions.

-The Reset settings of this sketch, version V029, are optimised for the HC-12 time sender: HC-12 is set ON by default after a reset.
+The Reset settings of this sketch, version V030, are optimised for the HC-12 time sender: HC-12 is set ON by default after a reset.

 [Fritzing file here](Nano_ESP32-PCB_HC12.fzz)